gitter-badger/CCS/README.md

-CCS
-===

-Cascading Coffee Scripts is a simple CoffeeScript class that constructs Cascading Style Sheets from functions.
+# Cascading Coffee Scripts

+CCS is a simple CoffeeScript class that constructs Cascading Style Sheets from functions.
 The project is **not** currently ready for use.

 To use CCS, you pass the constructor a function which defines the styles.